blrobin2/blrobin2.github.io/_posts/2025-03-06-suburban-sasquatch.md

 letterboxd_url: https://boxd.it/929MjX
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

-* Oh, something suburban is attacking them!
+- Oh, something suburban is attacking them!
 I don't know what it is, but it's definitely not urban or rural!
-* Bass Pro Shop endorsement, is that you?
+- Bass Pro Shop endorsement, is that you?
-* Sorry, kid, there's a new shopping area, so I gotta kill you.
+- Sorry, kid, there's a new shopping area, so I gotta kill you.
-* Lot's wife refused to investigate Sasquatch, and look what happened to her!
+- Lot's wife refused to investigate Sasquatch, and look what happened to her!
-* How come Spielberg never used a purple vortex scene transition?
+- How come Spielberg never used a purple vortex scene transition?
-* I went to heaven and there were hot dogs everywhere.
+- I went to heaven and there were hot dogs everywhere.
-* I'll never give up on my quest to eat Sasquatch.
+- I'll never give up on my quest to eat Sasquatch.
-* But Coily the Spring Sprite turned all the springs into pipes!
+- But Coily the Spring Sprite turned all the springs into pipes!